-- 3.10.14 With respect to the potential adverse noise impacts on lands within the Noise Influence Area identified on Schedule G, the following noise thresholds apply: - In addition to the central air conditioning, brick veneer or masonry exterior wall construction (minimum STC 53), the indoor noise threshold for all defined Sensitive Land Uses shall not exceed 30 dBA in noise sensitive spaces as defined by the Provincial NPC-300 Guideline; - 2.
-For any outdoor living area defined as a Point of Reception, the outdoor noise threshold shall not exceed 55 dBA, during the day and evening hours. - 3.
-Where the sound level from TCPL is predicted to be 65 dBC or greater at a dwelling facade, the dwelling shall be designed and constructed to meet an indoor target sound level of 27 dBA within noise sensitive spaces, and windows shall have a minimum rating of STC 36 on the affected façade - 3.10.15 Applications for the development of Sensitive Land Uses and Points of Reception as defined by the Provincial NPC-300 Guideline within the Noise Influence Area identified on Schedule G shall require a Noise Feasibility Study that assesses the effects of noise from TCPL's compressor station operations on any Sensitive Land Uses and Points of Reception.
+3.10.14 With respect to the potential adverse noise impacts on lands within the Noise Influence Area identified on Schedule G, the following noise thresholds apply:

+- In addition to the central air conditioning and brick veneer or masonry exterior wall construction, (minimum STC 53) the indoor noise threshold for all defined Sensitive Land Uses shall not exceed 30 dBA in habitable spaces as defined by the Provincial NPC-300 Guideline; and - 2.
+For any outdoor living area defined as a Point of Reception, the outdoor noise threshold shall not exceed 55 dBA, during the day and evening hours. - 3.10.15 Applications for the development of Sensitive Land Uses and Points of Reception as defined by the Provincial NPC-300 Guideline within the Noise Influence Area identified on Schedule G shall require a Noise Feasibility Study that assesses the effects of noise from TCPL's compressor station operations, existing and approved, on any Sensitive Land Uses and Points of Reception.